zyn-org/zyn/CONTRIBUTING.md

 ---

-Thank you for contributing to Entangle! 🎉
+Thank you for contributing to Narwhal! 🎉